 Buckwheat and vodka break records

 Now let’s look at the second table, which contains goods and services aimed at mass consumers.
 In general, prices have changed from 1% to almost 300%.
 And this is only among some of the products.
 The least change was the cost per square meter of secondary housing in Moscow: over 10 years, it grew by only 1%.
 A trip on the metro with the Troika card costs 38 rubles, which is 75% more expensive than the price in 2009.
 That is, in principle, travel in the metro can still rise in price.
 If we take an important grocery product, sugar, then it has risen in price by 57%, and it also has the right to rise in price in the future.
-But the extremely important indicators of the Russian economy – buckwheat and vodka – in 10 years have risen in price by 188% (per 1 kilogram) by 282% (per liter), respectively.
+But the extremely important indicators of the Russian economy – buckwheat and vodka – over 10 years have risen in price by 188% (per 1 kilogram) by 282% (per liter), respectively.
 This means that the currency of villages and the Russian hinterland has become almost 3 times more expensive!
 And this is not a trip to Europe, which increased in price by 92% due to the growth of the euro!
 This actually means that the cost of services has become 3 times more expensive for the villagers!
 Whether it is connected or not, but delivery of a regular letter by mail has become more expensive, though only 2 times (+ 193%).

 And of course, technological progress has not stopped over these 10 years: the storage capacity of the iPhone has grown from 2009 to 2019. by 1500%.